trustbloc/edv/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/trustbloc/edv)](https://goreportcard.com/report/github.com/trustbloc/edv)

 # edv
-An implementation of the [Encrypted Data Vault 0.1 (26 January 2020) specification](https://digitalbazaar.github.io/encrypted-data-vaults/).
+An implementation of Encrypted Data Vaults [from the Confidential Storage 0.1 (04 December 2020) specification](https://identity.foundation/confidential-storage/).
 This implementation is a work in progress; be sure to read the [limitations](#limitations) section which outlines which parts of the specification have yet to be implemented.

 ## Limitations
 The following has not yet been implemented:
-* Update and delete document endpoints
 * Service endpoint discovery
-* An authorization mechanism
 * Index querying with the `has` keyword
+* Index querying with multiple name+value pairs (which is still a work in-progress in the [specification](https://identity.foundation/confidential-storage/))
-* Streams
+* Streams (also a work in-progress in the [specification](https://identity.foundation/confidential-storage/))

+## Underlying Storage
+This EDV server is not by itself a database - a database provider must be chosen for it to work.
+This underlying database is used by the EDV server for storage of encrypted data.
+Currently, two database providers are supported:

+- CouchDB (Recommended)
+- In-memory storage*

+&ast;Does not support encrypted indices or querying.

+See [here](docs/rest/edv_cli.md#edv-server-parameters) for information on how to choose the database provider.

+## Extensions
+This EDV server implementation includes support for a number of optional features that, as of writing, are not in the specification (but have been requested).
+They are all disabled by default, but they can all be safely enabled without breaking any standard features.
+Non-extension-aware clients will still work seamlessly.
+See the [extensions documentation](docs/extensions.md) for more information.

 ## Documentation
 - [Build + BDD tests](docs/test/build.md)